SamuelSwartzberg/flashcardifying_text_temp/ling/temp-change-sound.md

 ##### lenition ＆ fortition

-»⟮forging⟯« (my term) is ⟮＿change in sound＿⟯ which ⟮moves sounds up/down the sonority hierarchy (more/less sonorous)⟯ »⟮Lenition/Fortition⟯« is ⟮＿forging＿⟯ which ⟮moves sounds up/down the sonority hierarchy (more/less sonorous)⟯ ^yes, that's the right order.
+»⟮forging⟯« → »⟮Lenition/Fortition⟯« (my term) is ⟮＿change in sound＿⟯ which ⟮moves sounds⟯ ⟮up/down⟯ ⟮c_-;the sonority hierarchy (more/less sonorous)⟯

-#### type of change
+^yes, that's the right order.

 ## where is the change